christianb/android-navigation/README.md

 class MyFragment : Fragment() {
     private val myViewModel = ViewModelProvider(this).get(MyViewModel::class.java)

-    override fun onCreateView(inflater: LayoutInflater, vG: ViewGroup?, b: Bundle?): View? {
+    override fun onCreateView(inflater: LayoutInflater, viewGroup: ViewGroup?, bundle: Bundle?): View? {
         setupNavigation(myViewModel)
     }
 }
 ```

 Thats it.
 No more configuration.
-The observation of the `NavigationLiveData` happens inside the `setupNavigation()` method.
+The observation of the `Navigator` happens inside the `setupNavigation()` method.